Byron Generating Station

 Nuclear: An Ideal Foundation for Our Clean Energy Future

-With iconic twin cooling towers overlooking Illinois' Rock River Valley, Byron Generating Station's two nuclear reactors can produce up to 2,347 megawatts (MW) of zero-emissions energy, enough carbon-free electricity to power the equivalent of more than 1.7 million homes.
+With iconic twin cooling towers overlooking Illinois' Rock River Valley, Byron Clean Energy Center’s two nuclear reactors can produce up to 2,347 megawatts (MW) of zero-emissions energy, enough carbon-free electricity to power the equivalent of more than 1.7 million homes.

-U.S. nuclear energy facilities are initially licensed to operate for 40 years and a Nuclear Regulatory Commission (NRC) rule allows licensees to apply for extensions of up to 20 years after the initial 40-year term.
-Constellation submitted a license renewal application for this facility to the U.S. Nuclear Regulatory Commission (NRC), which was approved on November 19, 2015.
-With license renewal complete, Byron Generating Station Unit 1 is licensed through 2044, and Unit 2 is licensed through 2046.
+U.S. nuclear energy facilities are initially licensed to operate for 40 years and a Nuclear Regulatory Commission (NRC) rule allows licensees to apply for initial and subsequent license renewals of up to 20 years each after the initial 40-year term.
+The NRC approved initial license renewal on November 19, 2015, authorizing Byron Unit 1 to operate through 2044 and Unit 2 to operate through 2046.

 Safety is Constellation’s first and most critical obligation.
 Nuclear power plants are among the best-protected private sector facilities in America, with monitoring and inspections by plant owners, local officials, and the federal government.